DecSander/PoCamon/README.txt

 TESTING:

-To test the program, comment out lines 12 and 13 in io.ml and line 448 in game.ml, then run:
+To test the program, comment out lines 12-13 in io.ml and line 445 in game.ml, then run:

 cs3110 compile -p str game.ml